govgovnahr/govgovnahr.github.io/index.md

 **Engineering Research Intern** @ _Indian Institute of Astrophyisics_
 <br>
  - Designed a payload sent to the upper troposphere to collect and analyze ozone concentration data
- - Implemented structural changes and calibrated sensors to ensure functionality under extreme weatherand impact conditions
+ - Implemented structural changes and calibrated sensors to ensure functionality under extreme weather and impact conditions
  - Published a comprehensive research paper detailing the results and consequences of the experiment

 ---